viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 The service that was known as Windows Update for Business deployment service has been woven into Windows Autopatch, offering a more coherent experience while simplifying the update experience.
 The new interface is a unified dashboard conveniently organized into four main sections to help you make update management more efficient:
-1. Update policies: Control updating timing and methods.
+- Update policies: Control updating timing and methods.
-2. Update groups: Categorize your devices into tailored update rings.
+- Update groups: Categorize your devices into tailored update rings.
-3. Update status: Keep track of update compliance, progression, and current status.
+- Update status: Keep track of update compliance, progression, and current status.
-4. Update reports: Analyze performance and troubleshoot.
+- Update reports: Analyze performance and troubleshoot.

-Learn more: To be added??
+:::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**

+Add link??

 OLD below:
 The Windows Update for Business deployment service, a core component of the Windows Update for Business product family, is a cloud-based solution that transforms the way update management is handled.
 Complementing existing [Windows Update for Business](/windows/deployment/update/waas-manage-updates-wufb) policies and [Windows Update for Business reports](/windows/deployment/update/wufb-reports-overview), the service provides control over the approval, scheduling, and safeguarding of updates - delivered straight from Windows Update to managed devices.